liuk/DPSim/README.md

   - Geant4.10, please note that GDML support needs to be turned on when installing Geant4, cmake will search for `geant4-config`;
   - xerces-c, this is the XML parser, it's also needed by Geant4;
-  - ROOT v5.34, DPSim has not been tested under ROOT6, cmake will search for `root-config`;
+  - ROOT v5.34, although there shouldn't be a problem, DPSim has not been tested under ROOT6. cmake will search for `root-config`;
   - Pythia8.1xx, DPSim for now uses deprecated functions of Pythia8 and thus does not work under Pythia8.2 yet, cmake will search for `pythia8-config`;
   - LHAPDF, need to have at least CT10nlo PDF set installed, cmake will search for `lhapdf-config`;
   - MySQL5, no particular requirement, need to have MySQL python interface (MySQLdb) installed if user want to generate GDML file, cmake will search for `mysql_config`;